 LABSOLUTIONS offers a comprehensive suite of genetic tests, allowing providers to personalize treatment plans.
 Coupling the latest laboratory technologies with highly trained scientists and counselors keeps our clients cutting-edge.

 Pharmacogenomics is the study of how human genetic variation affects an individual’s response to drug therapies.
-Understanding the genetic makeup of a patient allows a physician to predict how a prescribed drug will interact with that patient, giving the clinician insight into efficacy and potential undesired drug effects and interactions.
+Understanding a patient’s genetic background allows a physician to predict how a prescribed drug will relate with that patient, giving the clinician insight into not only clinical efficacy, but also potential undesired drug reactions.

 FDA studies estimate that 7% of hospitalized patients have a serious adverse drug reaction with a fatality rate of 0.32%.

 By isolating and examining the regions of a patient’s DNA that code for the enzymes of interest, we can provide the following answers:

 How well does the patient metabolize drugs and what personal factors are being used to aid in drug selection?

 RESPONSE™ acts as a lifelong prescribing roadmap, steering the provider towards drugs that are metabolized efficiently and away from those that are not.